Waterfowl

 Recurvirostra avosetta

-Pied avocet
+Pied avocet with chick

 Similar in size to the black-winged stilt, although much scarcer, it is one of the most striking waders because of its contrasting black and white plumage.
 It occasionally visits the region in winter, having been sighted mainly at Sierra Brava and Orellana reservoirs.
+In winter, some specimens come from more northerly areas, making them easier to spot.

 Red knot Calidris canutus

-Red knot in breeding season
+Red knot in may

 Rare in our territory, we can observe it occasionally during the winter or during the passage season.
 It has a predilection for large beaches and sandy or muddy marshes, with little vegetation.
 It feeds mainly on invertebrates found along the shores of lagoons and reservoirs.
 During the breeding season it has bright colors with reddish tones, but when it visits our territory it has a fairly uniform gray color, darker on the back.
 It also has a pale eyebrow and striations on the sides of the chest.